-Table 1 provides a tabulation of wealth and its components for our sample, and Figure 1 displays the distribution.
+skew of the distribution of wealth is no surprise.
 For 4.7% of our subjects, or 21 out of 442, there is negative net wealth, reflecting the fact that some assets are not fully accounted for.
 For all calculations we assume that wealth cannot be negative and truncate it to zero.
-Individuals with zero wealth cannot, by definition, asset integrate: in a formal sense, of course, they do integrate, but the effect is as if they do not since they have zero wealth.
+Individuals with zero field wealth having nothing to integrate with lab income: in a formal sense, of course, they do integrate, but the effect is as if they do not since they have zero wealth.

 Access to these unique data is an important issue, both in terms of the ability of others to replicate our findings and for their ability to extend our analysis.
 Researchers at authorized Danish institutions can gain access to de-identified micro data provided by SD through remote access connections.
 SD manages most of Danish micro data.
 The fundamental authorization principle of SD is that data will not be disclosed where there is an imminent risk that an individual person or individual enterprise can be identified.
 This applies not only to identified data, such as CPR numbers, but also to de-identified data, since such data are usually so detailed that identification can be made.
+An online appendix documents procedures to access these data.